RoDmitry/atoi_simd/README.md

 Modified [this](https://github.com/pickfire/parseint) version (from [article](https://rust-malaysia.github.io/code/2020/07/11/faster-integer-parsing.html)) to perform validation, support various strings of different lengths and negative values.

-The 64 bit functions use SSE4.1, max string length is 16 numbers (17 with sign).
+The 64 bit functions use SSE4.1, max string length is 20 numbers (within u64::MAX–0, i64::MAX–i64::MIN).

 The 128 bit functions use AVX2, max string length is 32 numbers (33 with sign).